Fees and finance

-As an exchange student from one of our Erasmus+ partner institutions, you will not have to pay any tuition fees at QMUL.
+As an exchange student from one of our Erasmus+ partner institutions, you will not have to pay any tuition or bench fees at Queen Mary.

 One of the significant advantages of the Erasmus+ International Credit Mobility (ICM) Programme is the financial assistance it gives you to study abroad.

 If your institution selects and nominates you for the programme, you are eligible to receive a support grant to help towards the additional costs of going on an exchange.
 It’s important to note that this is a grant towards your costs: it won’t cover them entirely.
 You will also get a grant to contribute towards travel.

 The fixed grant amount varies from year to year and it depends on where you are studying.
 Your Erasmus+ Coordinator will be able to tell you how much your grant will be before you start your exchange.

 Erasmus+ grant payments